 What’s the difference between global and international marketing?
 Global marketing is the process of adapting a company’s products and services to suit the needs of customers in different countries.
+So it’s basically all about localization.
 It involves designing and implementing marketing programs that will generate sales in foreign markets.
 On the other hand, international marketing is the export of goods and services from one country to another.
 It involves making decisions about which countries to enter, what products or services to sell, and how best to market those products or services in each country.

 Difference Between Global & International Marketing

 Global and international marketing are terms that are often used interchangeably, but there is a subtle difference between the two.

 - Global marketing is the process of planning and executing marketing activities that take place across multiple countries.
 Global marketers must be able to identify and target consumers in different countries, taking into account cultural differences and local customs.

 - Whereas, International marketing is the process of planning and executing marketing activities that take place within a single country.
 International marketers must be able to identify and target consumers in different regions of their own country, taking into account cultural differences and local customs.

 - Global marketing is more concerned with macro-environmental factors, such as political and economic conditions.
 International is more concerned with micro-environmental factors, such as customer needs and preferences.